Skip to main content

 Assistant Chief

 Each Assistant Chief runs a division.
 This may include a number of commanders under their chain of command.
-There are five Assistant Chiefs, each with their respective Division.
+There are five Assistant Chiefs, each with their respective division.

 Commander

 Commanders run either a precinct or bureau.
-Commanders supervise between four to six lieutenants within their chain of command.
+Commanders supervise four to six lieutenants within their chain of command.
 They are responsible for the overall direction of a precinct or bureau.

 Lieutenant